The committee and their interests

 The Committee

 Gill originally qualified as a Speech and Language Therapist and is a Fellow of the Royal College of Speech and Language Therapists.
-She worked in several hospitals and progressed into senior management roles before leaving the NHS for the voluntary sector.
+She progressed into senior management before leaving the NHS to join the voluntary sector.

 Barbara Larkin; Lay, Tribunal Committee Member